 A Quick Look at What Your Aadhaar Number Is

-Your Aadhaar is a special 12-digit number that the Unique Identification Authority of India (UIDAI) gives to every resident.
+Your Aadhaar is a special 12-digit number that the Unique Identification Authority of India (UIDAI) issues to every resident.
 Think of it as a unique digital identity card.
 It links your fingerprints, eye scans (iris), and a photograph, along with your name, address, and date of birth, all into one secure record.
-This helps to confirm who you are without any doubt.
+This helps to confirm who you are with certainty.

 Why Having an Aadhaar Number Can Be Useful

-Having an Aadhaar number can make many things simpler and quicker for you.
+Having an Aadhaar number can simplify and expedite many processes for you.
 For example, it can make it easier to prove your identity when you need to open a bank account, apply for certain government services, or even get a new mobile phone connection.
-It helps government departments and service providers confirm that you are truly you, making processes smoother and more efficient.
+It helps government departments and service providers verify your identity, making processes smoother and more efficient.

 The Big Question: When Can You Choose Not to Use Your Aadhaar?